 We are part of a network of more than 100 community-based Healthy Start projects across the United States.
-Our goal is to make sure all families have access to affordable, quality care to decrease the number of infants that don’t live to see their first birthdays.
+Our goal is to make sure all families have access to affordable, quality care to improve maternal and child health outcomes and quality of life.

-Healthy Start is unique because our community-based programs and services extend beyond the care of newborns to include mothers, fathers and families—touching the entire community.
+to and promote.
 We work with local residents, medical providers, social service agencies, businesses and faith-based organizations to reduce the infant mortality rate (IMR) and the number of low birth weight babies born in Allegheny County each year.